aws-solutions-library-samples/automated-forensic-orchestrator-for-amazon-ec2/README.md

 -   nodejs version 20
     -   https://docs.npmjs.com/getting-started
 -   Ensure GraphQL – AppSync is activated in the Forensic AWS account
--   AWS Systems Manager (SSM) [agent](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html) installed on EC2
+-   AWS Systems Manager (SSM) [agent](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html) installed on EC2 or EKS cluster
 -   Enable SecurityHub to allow creation of a custom action in securityHub _Note:_ We are working on a blog detailing how to use SSM Distributor to deploy agents across a multi account environment.
 -   Supported EC2 instance AMIs